Stouffville line: Schedule

 Metrolinx began the second step in Stouffville line service restoration on the Stouffville line on August 7, 2021.
 One southbound train from Old Elm to Union Station was added to the morning peak service, one northbound train from Union Station to Old Elm was removed from the evening peak service, and two late evening trains from Union Station to Old Elm was added.
 An additional southbound train operates out of Old Elm each morning but only provides service between Mount Joy and Union Station.
 Non-peak service, including weekend service, was reintroduced with the same service frequencies as prior to the COVID-19 pandemic.

 On September 7, 2021, the third step of Stouffville train service restoration began.
 The new service levels for weekday train service match the pre-pandemic schedule more closely.
 Southbound morning peak service, consisting of eight train trips, is provided under a frequency level of every 30–60 minutes, starting from a 5:20 a.m. departure from Old Elm.
 Northbound evening peak service, consisting of five train trips, is provided under the same frequency level starting from a 3:14 p.m. departure from Union Station.
-All non-peak service will continue to operate between Mount Joy and Union Station, with two late-evening and one overnight train trips extended to Old Elm.
+All non-peak service will continue to operate between Mount Joy and Union Station, with two late-evening trips and one overnight train trip extended to Old Elm.

 After the implementation of a mandatory staff vaccination policy led to staffing shortages, and in response to the highly contagious Omicron variant, service across the GO system was once again reduced starting on January 10, 2022.
 For Stouffville line service, this meant reverting to the schedules that took effect on August 7, 2021.
 Temporary service reductions were put in place on January 19, 2022, which removed most late-evening service to Mount Joy and Old Elm as well as all weekend train service.
 These temporary service reductions end on May 24, 2022, with the resumption of late-evening train service and the addition of one southbound train from Old Elm and one northbound train to Old Elm.

-Effective May 28, 2022, weekend train service is reintroduced with the same service frequencies as prior to the COVID-19 pandemic.
+On May 28, 2022, weekend train service was reintroduced with the same service frequencies as prior to the COVID-19 pandemic.